epfl-ada/ada-2021-project-k-dim/Readme_copy.md

 After obtaining clusterized occupations, we merge this information to the original quotes dataset and process it to the model.
 #### Model

-We used pretrained BERT-Base model (BertTokenizer and BertModel with 768 hidden layers, introduced in [https://arxiv.org/abs/1810.04805]).
+We used pretrained BERT-Base model (BertTokenizer and BertModel with 768 hidden layers, introduced in [this paper](https://arxiv.org/abs/1810.04805)).
 We add one fully connected layer with 10 output dimensions.
 BertTokenizer transforms input string into tokens, then BertModel returns 768-dimensional representation of input string.
 Further, added layer produce 10 values which after applying sigmoid function predict the probabilities of each class.

 The weighted binary cross entropy was used as a loss function.
 The weights were used to decrease the effect of unbalanced data.
 The weights were computed as normalized reverse frequencies of classes in the train data.